 - You are not too far from Tanjong Pagar Railway Station which would be a great place to check out for its architecture and they often hold interesting events there, but sadly it’s currently under redevelopment and will only reopen in 2025.

 Spotted any other works I missed out?
 Drop me a comment here and let me know.
-Street art is always evolving so some of these works might disappear while others may pop up, I’ll update this as regularly as I can.
+Street art is always evolving so some of these works might disappear while others may pop up, I’ll update this street art in Chinatown guide as regularly as I can.

 And there’s a new one – Feb 2018 by Yip Yew Cheng at Chinatown next to the 50 Bridges.
 Check it out.